Santiago Salinas is a student at The College of New Jersey pursuing a degree in Public Health, Psychology and Social Justice.

 However, instead of only portraying Steven in a sensitive light, Sugar decides to also include Steven's personality and all of the elements that make him Steven as well.
 Sugar's choice in doing this is pointing out proves one thing, people are not their mental illness.

 Including Steven and Pearl's other characteristics reveal that people who are struggling with mental health problems are not defined by their condition.
 Sugar purposefully makes these characters have mental health issues to prove that physical strength cannot protect your mental ability and also that anyone can suffer from mental illness.
 She also reveals that even the superheroes who save the day need help sometimes.

 It Promotes Interracial Dating

 In American history, interracial dating has been frowned upon.
 During the Jim Crow era, it was illegal for African Americans to marry White Americans because it would "disrupt" the civil order.
-However, after those laws were vetoed and laws were passed protecting people's rights to marriage, Americans are generally not a huge fan of interracial dating due to being uncomfortable or the culture's social unwritten rules.
+However, after those laws were vetoed and laws were passed protecting people's rights to marriage, Americans are generally not huge fans of interracial dating due to being uncomfortable or the culture's unwritten social rules.
 This can be attributed to the historical laws in society that have alienated interracial couples.

-One way that Sugar challenges gender roles is to have all the superheroes, with the exception of Steven, be female.
-While the gems are genderless, they all resemble females in one way or another and they are constantly referred to with the pronouns she and her.
-While there are many female superheroes out there, they are most seen alongside other male superheroes.
-In contrast, the gems are only seen with the "female" heroes throughout the series and there is no mention of a male gem in Homeworld.
+One way that Sugar challenges gender roles are to have all the superheroes, with the exception of Steven, be female.
+While the gems are genderless, they all resemble females in one way or another, and they are constantly referred to with the pronouns she and her.
+While there are many female superheroes out there, they are mostly seen alongside other male superheroes.
+In contrast, the gems are only seen with the "female" heroes throughout the series, and there is no mention of a male gem in Homeworld.

 © 2020 Santiago Salinas